HL7/davinci-crd/input/pagecontent/implementation.md

 Often when submitting a claim or prior authorization request, the billing code does not stand alone.
 Instead, additional codes might be present that indicate information such as the level of complexity of the patient's condition, the reason for the service, exceptional circumstances such as "off hours", etc. This information often won't be present in the clinical resource transmitted in the CDS Hooks call.

-CRD services have a few options here:
+CRD servers have a few options here:

 1. Could potential modifiers impact the answer provided?
 Often the answer will be "no".
 If a person doesn't have coverage for liposuction, it may not matter if it's in or out of network or delivered 'off hours'.
 If coverage determination can be made without knowing the modifiers, payers are expected to provide the information.